-In accordance with IFRS 8, no single customer, whether that be a client or insurer, represented more than 10 per cent of revenue for any of the years ended 31 December 2019 or 2020.
+In accordance with IFRS 8, no single customer, whether that be a client or insurer, represented more than 10 per cent of revenue for any of the years ended 31 December 2020 or 2021.
 The whole of the revenue is attributable to activities carried out in the United Kingdom.
+No disclosure is made of the transaction price allocated to partially unsatisfied performance obligations in respect of the provision of legal services at the end of the reporting period as the transaction price has been constrained nor in respect of credit hire contracts as these have an expected contract duration of one year or less.